 Can I make a payment on principal?

 To help you pay off your mortgage faster, you’re allowed to pay off up to 10% of the original principal once per calendar year.
 It’s up to you whether you make your payment on principal in one or several payments.
-You can do it by signing in to your online account.
-Find out more by reading the My online bank FAQ.
+You can do it by signing in to your online bank.

 How can I avoid prepayment charges?